Trainwreckadventures/Dynamic_CV/dynamic_cv_app/README.md

   -**Unexpected behaviour**: If you delete a user, their CV should probably be deleted to.

-  (it might also be slightly annoying for admin/user that they can't click the create CV page if have a CV in the api)
+  (it might also be slightly annoying for admin/user that they can't click the create CV page if have a CV in the API).

 ---